wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 I'm assuming that you have some knowledge of python and git but this is your first foray into hugo and netlify.
 Let's start with what [Hugo](https://gohugo.io/) is.

-Hugo is built up on Go, making it super fast and responsive.
+Hugo is built on Go, making it super fast and responsive.
 It's abstracted out enough from Go to make it simple for people who don't build websites for a living (like me) but at the same time highly extensible.
 First install hugo on to your machine:
 ```
 brew install hugo
 ```